dogeMcdogeface/Odroid-XU4-Handbook/README.md

 <div class="details"><summary>

-## Connect to WiFi
+## Connect to Wi-Fi

 </summary>

-If you don't have access to an ethernet connection, you will need a wireless adaptor (eg. an usb dongle) to ssh into the machine.
+If you don't have access to an ethernet connection, you will need a wireless adaptor (e.g. an usb dongle) to ssh into the machine.
 The easiest way to interact with the machine without a network connection will be to connect a monitor and keyboard and use the terminal.
 This guide assumes a minimal installation with no gui, but network manager installed.

-### Enable wifi
+### Enable Wi-Fi

 <pre>sudo su
 nmcli radio wifi on